-His parish has three mosques and a Hindu temple and he visited India and Pakistan to experience and learn more about the diverse cultures and customs that make up the fabric of the local community.
+His parish has three mosques and a Hindu temple, and he visited India and Pakistan to experience and learn more about the diverse cultures and customs that make up the fabric of the local community.

 “My wife Lydia and I spent two months travelling around NW India, and then one month travelling around NE Pakistan.
-We appreciated the chance to relax; to adventure; to learn; to spend time together; and to deepen our bonds with Leeds’ Indian and Pakistani friends by visiting people and places significant to them.
+We appreciated the chance to relax, to adventure, to learn, to spend time together, and to deepen our bonds with Leeds’ Indian and Pakistani friends by visiting people and places significant to them.
 The sabbatical’s blessings began long before we departed: for months beforehand, we met with as many Indian and Pakistani friends as we could, to ask their thoughts about where to go, what to do, who to meet.”

 “It took us no time at all to discover that the real reality is HOSPITALITY!
-In both India and Pakistan we were overwhelmed with welcome and generosity, as people went out of their way to make us feel valued as guests.
+In both India and Pakistan, we were overwhelmed with welcome and generosity, as people went out of their way to make us feel valued as guests.
 No surprises really, as this is exactly how we are treated by our Indian and Pakistani friends at home.”

-On his trip, Revd Groenewald experienced the Holi festival in India, visited Pakistan during Ramadan and celebrated Easter with Christians and Muslims in Lahore.
+On his trip, Revd Groenewald experienced the Holi festival in India, visited Pakistan during Ramadan, and celebrated Easter with Christians and Muslims in Lahore.

 Vaisakhi with Sikhs

 "Our final stop in India was Amritsar.
 I had long dreamed of seeing the Golden Temple in action.
 This is the spiritual home of the Sikh faith, where 100,000 visitors are welcomed every day (!) to say their prayers, to hear the scriptures read, to bathe in the holy lake, and to share langar.
-Langar is the free meal served in all gurdwaras around the world – and with so many people eating, it’s a mammoth operation at the Golden Temple"
+Langar is the free meal served in all gurdwaras around the world – and with so many people eating, it’s a mammoth operation at the Golden Temple."

 Ramadan with Muslims